kalvir781/kalv/posts/2025/star-theory.md

 Z - Double Tick (yes/yes) - doing two GOODs as described with N

 I've been iterating on these daily since my travels to Puerto Escondido in November 2023.

+Assisted with Google Gemini to research many words and texts.